Universities

 University

-We support our students to ensure they perform academically to the best of their ability.
-As well as attending regular meetings with Student Advisors who assist students to maintain their grades, students are expected to prioritise their studies.
+Our interns are students first and we support them as they build on their education to become well-rounded graduate professionals.
+As well as attending regular meetings with Student Advisors who assist students to maintain their grades, students are expected to prioritise their studies throughout the program.

 Internship